 - This is played with in Serious Sam 3 regarding the Scythian Witch-Harpy, which appear to be humanoid women with bird wings and feet.
 The creature's data file indicates that its breasts are actually non-functional, and are merely a false facade (a form of evolved predatory mimicry) used to attract primate prey for the harpy to kill and eat.

 - Starbound has the Avian, a group of alien birds who resemble jays.
-The females are noticably busty.
+The females are noticeably busty.

 - Everyday Heroes features Dolly Bird, a human/bird hybrid with the Most Common Super Power.
 Her bio page mentions that she was created by the Somewhat-Below-Average Evolutionary.